 The chances of your pottery cracking during the quartz inversion are increased if there’s a temperature differential across your ceramics.

 Let’s say it’s a larger piece of pottery and part of it is at 1112F and the other is 1064F.
 If this is the case, the cooler area will be expanding, whilst the hotter area is not.
 This creates a lot of internal tension across the piece and it may well crack.

 So, creating any kind of cool spots in your kiln around this window can make your pottery more vulnerable.
 That is why you’re advised to keep the peep holes on your kiln plugged until the kiln is much cooler.

 Even if you get your ceramics through the quartz inversion, you are not necessarily out of the woods.
 Some, though not all, ceramics contain cristobalite.
 Cristobalite also goes through changes similar to the quartz inversion.

-The difference with the cristobalite inversion5 is that it happens more sharply than the quartz inversion.
+The difference with the cristobalite inversion is that it happens more sharply than the quartz inversion (source).
 Cristobalite changes volume in an 86F window, that centers around the temperature of 428F.

 When the kiln is cooling through this window if cristobalite is present the ceramics will shrink sharply.
 On the one hand this contraction is seen as beneficial because it can help compress glazes and prevent crazing.

 On the other hand, like the quartz inversion, it does put the ceramics under strain.
 If you are opening your kiln up around this temperature window, you are adding to this strain.